-Twenty years after John D. Rockefeller founded Standard Oil Company, his complete dominance of the industry put every small oil venture in his path at risk.
+Twenty years after John D. Rockefeller founded Standard Oil Company in 1870, his complete dominance of the U.S. petroleum industry put every small oil venture in his path at risk.

 Producers found themselves with only one market, Standard Oil, and their own oversupply of crude oil driving prices down.
 Rockefeller believed only a few large, vertically integrated oil companies could survive and prosper; smaller companies simply could not.

 “We will take your burden,” Rockefeller said.
 “We will utilize your ability; we will give you representation; we will all unite together and build a substantial structure on the basis of cooperation.”